-These six 2-ingredient fruit smoothies provide the perfect starter smoothie base with veggies, leafy greens, dragon fruit, acai berry, chocolate and spices.
+Six fruit smoothies only 2 ingredients with veggies, leafy greens, dragon fruit, acai berry, chocolate and spices.
 Perfect for beginners since they are mild to the taste and full of nutrition.
-Keep it simple or add from my extensive list of best ingredients to power up your smoothie, for meal-replacement, energy, hormone-balancing and more.
+Keep it simple or power up for meal-replacement, energy, hormone-balancing and more.

 6 Fruit Smoothies (2-ingredients)

 Fruit smoothies with only two ingredients.
 Six flavors!
 Perfect for beginners.
-Breakfast is fast, easy and nutritious with these six 2-ingredient fruit smoothie recipes.
+Breakfast is fast, easy and nutritious with these easy fruit smoothie recipes.
 If you have at least these two ingredients per day, you are starting your day off right!

 Of course, you might be sniggering behind your hand, 2 ingredients a smoothie don't make!
 So feel free to treat these smoothie recipes as mere launching pads for the Greatest Smoothie Ever Made.
 Meanwhile, if you stick with my 2-ingredients, you'll have delicious, nutritious mild starter smoothie.